A little inspiration can lead to greatness.

 I found that the best way to conquer waves is to ride it.

-And so, you remember what has been said and what has been done and you are left with two options: to regret or let be.
-Truly, we become our own enemies when we become unforgiving: for things we didn’t do or things we didn’t say.
+And so, you remember what has been said and done–you are left with two options: to regret or let be.
+We become our own enemies when we choose to be unforgiving; for things we did or didn’t do.
 But what else can be done?
 There is no point to regret but there is a point to every feeling of regret.
 Opposed to feeling like a complete loser, I believe it’s better to understand that there is always something to take from it.

 I want to say that with love, I miss you and I think about you every once in a while.
 Just as many friends say, much of you is felt in the world.
 You live on.
 I can feel it in Kythe, in stories shared, in the times I pass by your house in my rounds and rounds of jogging.
 Perhaps, the point of this is: I just wanted to properly wish you a Happy Birthday with a thank you attached.
 I want to thank you for the past few months wherein I somewhat felt you there.
 Because there was a lot of learning, love and life, thank you.